-Our analysis thus suggests that, during La Niña winters, 5 the activity of subseasonal eddies is enhanced over the North Pacific as they propagate eastward towards North America.
-Once they reach the North American coast, these eddies have strong signatures in lower-tropospheric temperatures due to the reduced near-surface damping of temperature anomalies over land in comparison to over the ocean, thereby enhancing SAT variability.
+over land in comparison to over the ocean, thereby enhancing SAT variability.
 This enhanced SAT variability, combined with cold winter-mean anomalies during La Niña, is associated with an enhanced likelihood of persistent cold extremes, especially over western North America.
-Our analysis is thus in agreement with the recent finding by Sung et al. (2019) that interdecadal La Niña-like conditions can enhance temperature extremes over North America through modulated baroclinic energy conversion of NPO anomalies, and we have 5 confirmed that similar processes are operative also with interannual ENSO variability.
+Our analysis is thus in agreement with the recent finding by Sung et al. (2019) that interdecadal La Niña-like conditions can enhance temperature extremes over North America through modulated baroclinic energy conversion of NPO anomalies, and we have confirmed that similar processes are operative also with interannual ENSO variability.

 ENSO-induced anomalies of the extratropical circulation share some similarities with the PNA, but they are not identical (Straus and Shukla, 2002).
-The anomalies are known, 10 for instance, to be projected also onto the tropical Northern Hemisphere (TNH) pattern (Soulard et al., 2019; Trenberth et al., 1998).
-It remains unclear at this stage whether the modulation of baroclinic energy conversion is achieved through the projection of the extratropical response on the internally 15 driven PNA or TNH.
+The anomalies are known, for instance, to be projected also onto the tropical Northern Hemisphere (TNH) pattern (Soulard et al., 2019; Trenberth et al., 1998).
+It remains unclear at this stage whether the modulation of baroclinic energy conversion is achieved through the projection of the extratropical response on the internally driven PNA or TNH.
 We nevertheless speculate that it may be achieved primarily through the PNA, since important modulations of baroclinic energy conversion take place over the western North Pacific, where the PNA has a greater influence on the winter-mean flow.
-A more detailed investigation 20 of the modulations of subseasonal energy sources by internally generated interannual variability should be the topic of a future study.
-Nonetheless, we briefly investigated other factors that can affect subseasonal variability like ENSO, to find that an important fraction of subseasonal SAT variabil-25 ity over North America appears related to interannual PNAlike or NPO-like atmospheric variability that is uncorrelated with ENSO.
-Our ability to forecast subseasonal variance over North America may thus depend on the forecast skill of these other atmospheric teleconnections seasons in advance and 30 thus on whether they are externally forced or purely internally generated.
+A more detailed investigation of the modulations of subseasonal energy sources by internally generated interannual variability should be the topic of a future study.
+Nonetheless, we briefly investigated other factors that can affect subseasonal variability like ENSO, to find that an important fraction of subseasonal SAT variability over North America appears related to interannual PNAlike or NPO-like atmospheric variability that is uncorrelated with ENSO.
+Our ability to forecast subseasonal variance over North America may thus depend on the forecast skill of these other atmospheric teleconnections seasons in advance and thus on whether they are externally forced or purely internally generated.